Symmetry-driven thermalization via finite de Finetti theorems

 The connection between global symmetry considerations and thermal marginals is illustrated schematically in Fig.~\ref{fig:sche3} for a subsystem of three out of eight qutrits.
 This mechanism provides a structural explanation of (P2) in that it yields a symmetry-based deterministic account of thermalization at the level of reduced states, without recourse to randomness, chaotic dynamics, or assumptions about typicality or generic spectral properties.
 Although this constitutes a purely static model for the existence of thermal states in subsystems (P2), we also describe a dynamical scenario in which EPU invariance naturally emerges in the long-time limit, thereby providing a possible route toward thermalization (P3).

 Formally, our main result is a de Finetti–type theorem for finite-dimensional quantum states that are invariant under all EPUs.
-This result is inspired by a related de Finetti theorem for continuous-variable (infinite-dimensional) systems \cite{Leverrier2009}, where invariance under orthogonal symplectic transformations in phase space (i.e., particle-number preserving Gaussian operations in state space) was shown to lead to convex mixtures of Gaussian thermal states.
+This result is inspired by a related de Finetti theorem for continuous-variable systems \cite{Leverrier2009}, where invariance under orthogonal symplectic transformations in phase space (i.e., particle-number preserving Gaussian operations in state space) was shown to lead to convex mixtures of Gaussian thermal states.
 In the present setting, our theorem yields a quantitative characterization of reduced states at finite system size and even remains valid under approximate invariance, with deviations being controlled by a suitable measure of asymmetry.
 At the heart of our approach, we make use of the method of types \cite{Cover2006, Csiszar2011}, a powerful tool of large deviation theory which constitutes a refinement of the asymptotic equipartition theorem.
+We note that a special case of thermalization in qubit systems with translation invariance has been analyzed in Ref. \cite{Muller2015}, which can be understood as exhibiting a finite de Finetti–type structure.